 Turning Point for Merger Control in Europe

-After decades of discouraging European National Competition Authorities (NCAs) to refer cases to the European Commission (EC) on the basis of article 22 of the European merger regulation, Executive Vice President in charge of competition, Margrethe Vestager, announced on 11 September 2020 (
+After decades of discouraging European National Competition Authorities (NCAs) to refer cases to the European Commission (EC) on the basis of article 22 of the European merger regulation, Executive Vice President in charge of competition, Margrethe Vestager, announced on 11 September 2020 (IBA 24th annual conference), that the EC will soon review mergers referred by NCAs on that basis.
+This is a turning point for merger control in Europe.

 Background: article 22 of the EUMR, is known as the "Dutch clause".
 It was included in the old EU merger control regulation to give EU Member States that did not have national merger control rules (as was the case of the Netherlands at the time) a legal basis to refer concentrations that could harm the single market to the EC.